jmreyes/tutela-server/README.md

    -Dkeystore.file=src/main/resources/private/keystore -Dkeystore.pass=changeit

-5. Note, this keystore is highly insecure!
+5. Note, this keystores is highly insecure!
 If you want more security, you should obtain a real SSL certificate:

    http://tomcat.apache.org/tomcat-7.0-doc/ssl-howto.html